Tecentriq®

 Tecentriq has risks and benefits.
 Ask your doctor if Tecentriq is right for you.
 Use strictly as directed.
 If symptoms continue or you have side effects, see your healthcare professional.
 For further information on Tecentriq, please talk to your health professional or visit www.medsafe.govt.nz for Tecentriq Consumer Medicine Information.

-• Tecentriq is PHARMAC funded for patients with locally advanced or metastatic NSCLC that have previously received chemotherapy.
+• Tecentriq (intravenous formulation) is PHARMAC funded for patients with locally advanced or metastatic NSCLC that have previously received chemotherapy.
 A prescription charge and normal oncologist fees may apply.

-• Tecentriq is not PHARMAC funded for urothelial cancer, breast cancer, hepatocellular carcinoma and other lung cancer indications.
-You will need to pay the full cost of this medicine.
+• Tecentriq (intravenous formulation) is not PHARMAC funded for urothelial cancer, breast cancer, hepatocellular carcinoma and other lung cancer indications.
+Tecentriq SC is not PHARMAC funded for any indication.
+You will need to pay the full cost of the medicine.
 A prescription charge and normal oncologist fees may apply.